quinnmax/situate/readme.md

 # Defining a Situation

-Defining a new situation requires a file that defines the situation and positive training images that have labels specifying the relevant objects in the image.
+Defining a new situation requires a file that defines the situation and set of positive training example images that have labels specifying the relevant objects in each image.

 ### Situation definition file

 Situation definition files are in JSON format.
-They include a simple description of the situation and a list of constituent objects.
+They include a description of the situation and a list of constituent objects.
 The constituent objects have a list of labels that may be present in the training data.

 	{
 		"situation":{